-A. To ensure that the environment and the public safety and welfare are adequately protected, each gaming facility shall be constructed and maintained in compliance with applicable tribal, state and federal laws, including but not limited to fire codes, safety codes and building codes.

-B. Each gaming facility shall be subject to inspection to insure compliance, annually or on such basis as the Tribal Building inspector, or if none, Tribal Council, determines necessary and appropriate and be subject to such other inspection as may be required by the Compact.
+- Α. To ensure that the environment and the public safety and welfare are adequately protected, each gaming facility shall be constructed and maintained in compliance with applicable tribal, state and federal laws, including but not limited to fire codes, safety codes and building codes. - Β. Each gaming facility shall be subject to inspection to compliance, annually or on such basis as the insure Tribal Building inspector, or if none, Tribal Council, determines necessary and appropriate and be subject to such other inspection as may be required by the compact.

-Section 8.
-Minors, Employees Prohibited.
+Minors, Employees Prohibited, Section 8.

-1. No person under the age of 18 years shall be permitted to play any Class II or Class III game.

-2. No person who is employed at a Class II or Class III gaming facility may play any game conducted therein while on duty.
+- 1. No person under the age of 21 years shall be permitted to play any of the Class II or Class III games. - 2.
+No person who is employed at a Class II or Class III gaming facility may play any game conducted therein while on duty.